-The \$14.7 billion projected capacity includes \$1.3 billion of projected general obligation bonding capacity, subject to legislative authorization and voter approval.
-That amount reflects a 23% increase in annual bonding capacity since the last Debt Affordability Study, and reflects a flat mill levy and continued real growth and statewide assessed valuations.
-The combined \$8.1 billion of senior severance tax bonds and notes capacity reflects a 74% increase in ten-year capacity, and the \$5.3 billion of supplemental severance tax notes, proceeds of which are dedicated to education projects approved by the Public School Capital Outlay Council, reflects a 99% increase in long-term capacity.
+The \$21.3 billion projected capacity includes \$1.5 billion of projected general obligation bonding capacity, subject to legislative authorization and voter approval.
+That amount reflects a 22% increase in annual bonding capacity since the last Debt Affordability Study, and reflects a continued policy of maintaining a flat debt service mill levy.
+The combined \$12.1 billion of senior severance tax bonds and notes capacity reflects a 50% increase in ten-year senior severance tax program capacity.
+The projected \$7.7 billion of supplemental severance tax notes, proceeds of which are dedicated to education projects approved by the Public School Capital Outlay Council, reflects a 45% increase in ten year capacity.